cantierecreativo/middleman-paginate/README.md

 ## Usage

-Consider that middleman-paginate create a page for each set of data sliced from your collection.
+Consider that middleman-paginate creates a page for each set of data sliced from your collection.
 This page is created by a template.
 In your config.rb

     paginate data.your_collection, "/episodes", "/templates/episodes.html"